gravadox/TEx/readme.md

     }
 }
 ```
-you have the freedom to create categoires and delete them.
+you have the freedom to create categoires and delete them.<br>
-you can also create an encrypted category by checking the checkbox for encryption.
+you can also create an encrypted category by checking the checkbox for encryption.<br>
-you can store passwords and secret data in it although caution is required.
+you can store passwords and secret data in it although caution is required.<br>
-all data stored in an encrypted category is decrypted using keyring token, if that token is lost your data can not be retrieved.
+all data stored in an encrypted category is decrypted using keyring token, if that token is lost your data can not be retrieved.<br>
-I advice you keep a copy of data you don't want to lose just in case.
+I advice you keep a copy of data you don't want to lose just in case.<br>
 I recommend you don't change the app files unless you know what you're doing.